lukfor/imputationbot/docs/index.md

 Built by lukas on 2020-09-01T11:31:10Z
 ```

-Now you are ready to [configure](instances) Imputation-Bot and impute your GWAS data.
-Read the [Getting started](getting-started) section to learn more about how to submit your first job.
+Now you are ready to [configure](instances.md) imputation-bot and impute your GWAS data.
+Read the [Getting started](getting-started.md) section to learn more about how to submit your first job.